n00bhaxor/EnrichMinds/LinuxCLI/README.md

-This is the Linux CLI lesson plan.
+This is the Linux CLI lesson plan and related material.